TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 10/Ezra 10.20.md

 ---

-And of the sons of Immer: Hanani and Zebadiah.
+Of the sons of Immer: Hanani and Zebadiah.